reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/sessions/c8y_sessions_clone.md

 ---
-category: operations
+category: sessions
-title: c8y operations list
+title: c8y sessions clone
 ---
-Get operation collection
+Clone session

 ### Synopsis

-Get a collection of operations based on filter parameters
+Clone/copy currently active session file.
+If no session file is activated, then an error will be returned.

 ```
-c8y operations list [flags]
+c8y sessions clone [flags]
 ```

 ### Examples

 ```
-$ c8y operations list --status PENDING
+$ c8y sessions clone --newName "myNewSession"
-Get a list of pending operations

-$ c8y operations list --agent myAgent --status PENDING
-Get a list of pending operations for a given agent and all of its child devices

-$ c8y operations list --device mydevice --status PENDING
-Get a list of pending operations for a device
+Clone the existing activated

+$ c8y sessions clone --newName "customer-prod" --type "prod"
+Clone the existing session and rename it to "another" and also change the mode to production to disable all dangerous commands

+$ c8y sessions clone --newName "dev-otheruser" --fileType yaml
+Clone the existing session and rename it to "dev-otheruser" and change the session file format to yaml.

 ```

 ### Options

 ```
-      --agent strings            Agent ID
-      --bulkOperationId string   Bulk operation id.
-Only retrieve operations related to the given bulk operation.
-      --dateFrom string          Start date or date and time of operation.
-      --dateTo string            End date or date and time of operation.
-      --device strings           Device ID (accepts pipeline)
+      --fileType string   Session file type to save as. i.e. json, yaml, toml etc. (default "json")
+  -h, --help              help for clone
+      --newName string    Name of the new session file which will be created (required)
-      --fragmentType string      The type of fragment that must be part of the operation. i.e. c8y_Restart
+      --type string       Session type of the cloned session, i.e. dev, qual, prod
-  -h, --help                     help for list
-      --revert                   Sort operations newest to oldest.
-Must be used with dateFrom and/or dateTo parameters
-      --status string            Operation status, can be one of SUCCESSFUL, FAILED, EXECUTING or PENDING.
 ```

 ### Options inherited from parent commands